‘To help individuals and families learn life skills and develop moral and spiritual values through education, worship and recreation’

-The Karimia Institute is a national charity working across England and oversees in Pakistan and Trinidad.
+The Karimia Institute is a national charity working across England and overseas.
 We are an innovative and dynamic Muslim organisation.
 We have developed centres for worship, education, training and self-development in various locations around the UK.
 The scope and variety of our activities are focused on bringing about a personal, spiritual and moral awakening in the individual.

 Our headquaters are located in Nottingham where we deliver services and a range of projects.
 Our services include:

 - Offering support to the Muslim community and organisations

 - Operating 3 masjids which offer 5 daily prayers and Jummah prayer

 - Karimia Football Club.
 Karimia FC was formed in 2007.
 The club’s primary aim is to provide football for young people in Nottingham and surrounding areas: http://www.karimiafc.com/

 - Two Ofsted registered nurseries for 2-5 year olds

 - A range of youth services and volunteering programmes

 - Other projects include: health projects, sports and recreational classes, youth work training and leadership training for third sector faith groups